guyinatuxedo/ctf/0ctf/pwn/babyaegis/readme.md

-# This is not finished, and is still being worked on

 # Baby Aegis

+This writeup is heavily based off of: https://ray-cp.github.io/archivers/0CTF_2019_PWN_WRITEUP#aegis

 When we take a look at the binary, we see this: